 You will need to calculate the percentage of your total kilometres that are work-related.
 Unlike the cents per km method, you will need to be able to show a vehicle log book for a period covering at least 12 consecutive weeks, and if your driving fluctuates across a year, many people suggest maintaining a vehicle log book year-round for the best chance of a higher deduction.
 You can use that same 12-week logbook for the next five years so long as your driving doesn't change much.

 You will also need to provide written evidence (receipts and/or invoices) for all of your car expenses, except for fuel and oil which can be estimated based on your odometer readings from the start and end of the logbook period if you don’t have receipts for your actual expenses.

 The actual costs method is similar to the logbook method, with stricter recording requirements.
 There are two main differences between the two.
 Firstly, reporting your expenses using actual costs requires receipts for all expenses - including fuel and oil.
 Secondly, a logbook must be consistently maintained, as you must keep records that allow you to calculate the percentage of travel that was for business vs personal use.

 In all other areas, the method of calculating your expenses using the actual costs method is identical to the logbook method.
-If you follow the link above, the guide will show you how.

-The short answer is, if your employer has reimbursed you for your car expenses, you will not be able to claim them as deductions in your tax return.
+If your employer has reimbursed you for your car expenses, you will not be able to claim them as deductions in your tax return.
 This aims to prevent double-dipping, as an employer who reimburses your expenses is entitled to claim the relevant deductions themselves.